 Produce high quality, market-relevant standards

-When remote participation is the only means of participating for a significant portion of the attendees, then we should strive to provide an equivalent experience for in person and remote participants. (e.g., significant delay (4+ days quarantine or such delay) for the participant is considered a travel restriction.
-If remote participation is optional, the remote participant may not have an equivalent experience to an in person participant.
+When remote participation is the only means of participating for a significant portion of the attendees, then we should strive to provide an equivalent experience for in person and remote participants. (e.g., significant delay (4+ days quarantine or such delay) for the participant is considered a travel restriction.)

 (TBD) 802 should NOT be in the position of verifying whether an individual is unable to travel.

+Whether individuals have a valid reason for being remote or not is a policy decision not impacting these guidelines, and is for further study.

+(possible outcomes) If remote participation is optional, the remote participant may not have an equivalent experience to an in person participant.

-(TBD) Individuals attending remotely are expected to attest that they are affected by a ‘barrier to travel’.
+(possible outcom) Individuals attending remotely are expected to attest that they are affected by a ‘barrier to travel’.
 Barriers to travel include but are not limited to: travel delays of 4 days or greater, entry requirements for the meeting venue country, or a rating of the meeting venue as “Reconsider need to travel” or “Do not travel” by the individuals country of origin.
 Corporate support, financial tradeoffs, or personal matters should not constitute a ‘barrier to travel’.

-QUESTION: DO WE NEED TO SAY SOMETHING ABOUT INDIVIDUALS WITHOUT A BARRIER?

 Leave long term decisions open, regarding to remote participation once a significant portion of attendees can attend face-to-face

+Including remote participation should strive to minimally impact the nature of the face-to-face portion of the meeting.

 Definitions

 Connected Device: a device capable of allowing participation in the web conference.
-E.g., Smartphone, tablet, laptop, desktop, workstation, and specialized videoconferencing terminals)
+E.g., Smartphone, tablet, laptop, desktop, workstation, and specialized videoconferencing terminals) with the specified minimum abilities.

 Mixed Mode Session: a standards development session consisting in-person and remote participants.